 Then I stuffed a wooden crate with a variety of chips, protein bars & shakes, snack bars, crackers, water, and some double shot espresso cans.

-Thanks for coming to see my take on a sign for my delivery driver snack box!
-Don’t forget to pin this to your inspiration board on Pinterest!
+Thanks for coming to see my take on a pretty DIY sign to go with the snack bar for delivery people!
+Don’t forget to pin this to your inspiration board on Pinterest so you have quick access to make your own DIY porch sign!